OctopusDeploy/blog/blog/2022-q2/chocolatey-powershell-and-runbooks/index.md

 The Chocolatey Package resource is built by the community for the community.
 If you’re using the community repository for enterprise or large scale package installation, you will likely be [rate limited](https://chocolatey.org/docs/community-packages-disclaimer#rate-limiting).
 Be careful, and be kind to the community.

-The last two options cover whether you want to see the download progress in your logs.
-I usually turn them off to avoid thousands of log files.
-The other is to allow for additional parameters:
+You can specify whether you want to disable the download progress in your logs.
+I usually enable this option to avoid thousands of log files.
+The last option allows you to specify additional parameters:

 ![Specifying Chocolatey Parameters](images/chocoparams.png "width=500")